Nella Larsen: Quicksand (1928)

-The critics were impressed with the novel.
-They appreciated her more indirect take on important topics such as race, class, sexuality, and other issues important to the African-American community rather than the explicit or obvious take of other Harlem Renaissance writers.
-For example, the New York Times reviewer found it "an articulate, sympathetic first novel" which demonstrated an understanding that "a novelist's business is primarily with individuals and not with classes."
+The New York Times reviewer found it "an articulate, sympathetic first novel" which demonstrated an understanding that "a novelist's business is primarily with individuals and not with classes."
 The novel also won Larsen a bronze prize (second place) for literature in 1928 from the William E. Harmon Foundation.

-1929: Passing
+Passing (1929)

+While Quicksand focuses on a woman who is neither white nor black, Larsen's second novel, Passing, is fundamentally about the disturbance generated by a woman who is both white and black.
+The character Clare Kendry is described as "literally, both a black white woman and a white black woman."
+The work examines the instability this causes in a society strictly governed by the color line.

-Larsen's novel Passing begins with Irene receiving a mysterious letter from her childhood friend Clare, following their encounter at the Drayton Hotel, after twelve years with no communication.
-Irene and Clare lost contact with each other after the death of Clare's father Bob Kendry, when Clare was sent to live with her white aunts.
+Passing begins with Irene Redfield receiving a mysterious letter from Clare, her childhood friend, following their encounter at the Drayton Hotel, after twelve years with no communication.
+Irene and Clare lost contact with each other after the death of Clare's father, Bob Kendry, when Clare was sent to live with her white aunts.
 Both Irene and Clare are of mixed African-European ancestry, with features that enable them to pass racially as white if they choose.
-Clare chose to pass into white society and married John Bellew, a white man who is a racist.
+Clare chose to pass into white society and married John Bellew, a racist white man.
 Unlike Clare, Irene passes as white only on occasion for convenience, in order be served in a segregated restaurant, for example.
 Irene identifies as a black woman and married an African-American doctor named Brian; together they have two sons.

 After Irene and Clare reconnect, they become fascinated with the differences in their lives.
-One day Irene meets with Clare and Gertrude, another of their childhood African-American friends; during that meeting Mr. Bellew meets Irene and Gertrude.
+One day, Irene meets with Clare and Gertrude, another of their childhood African-American friends; during that meeting John Bellew meets Irene and Gertrude.
 Bellew greets his wife with a racist pet name, although he doesn't know that she is partially black.

 Irene becomes furious that Clare did not tell her husband about her full ancestry.
 Irene believes Clare has put herself in a dangerous situation by lying to a person who hates blacks.
 After meeting Clare's husband, Irene does not want anything more to do with Clare but still keeps in touch with her.
 Clare begins to join Irene and Brian for their events in Harlem, New York while her husband is traveling out of town.
 Because Irene has some jealousy of Clare, she begins to suspect her friend is having an affair with her husband Brian.

 The novel ends with John Bellew learning that Clare is of mixed race.
 At a party in Harlem, she falls out of a window from a high floor of a multi-story building, to her death, in ambiguous circumstances.
 Larsen ends the novel without revealing if Clare committed suicide, if Irene or her husband pushed her, or if it was an accident.